 Know Your Treadmill Needs

-Before you buy a treadmill, it’s important to know what your needs are.
-Is the goal weight loss or building muscle?
-What is your budget and how much space do you have available in your home?
+Before buying a treadmill, it’s essential to know your needs.
+For example, is the goal weight loss or building muscle?
+What is your budget, and how much space do you have available in your home?
 These questions will help narrow down which model would work best for you.

-You might think that just any old machine will get the job done if all you want to do is lose some pounds but this isn’t true!
-If fat loss is your goal, a good rule of thumb when deciding on which treadmill to buy is choosing one with an incline feature – this way, as well as using fewer calories during workouts than those without incline features, we also encourage our muscles to burn more fat throughout the day…in addition to burning.
+You might think that just any old machine will get the job done if all you want to do is lose some pounds, but this isn’t true!
+Suppose fat loss is your goal, a good rule of thumb when deciding on which treadmill to buy is choosing one with an incline feature – this way, as well as using fewer calories during workouts than those without incline features.
+In that case, we also encourage our muscles to burn more fat throughout the day…in addition to burning.

 The Space You can Spare for the Treadmill